 You received this letter because we determined that your withholding doesn’t comply with our guidelines.
 If you do a correction now, you will avoid receiving a lock-in letter in the future that tells your employer to increase your withholding rate.
 You can disregard this letter if you already corrected your W-4.

 What you need to do

-- Use the IRS Tax Withholding Estimator to determine your correct withholding amount.
+- Use the Tax Withholding Estimator to determine your correct withholding amount.
 Complete the W-4 provided in the letter and give to your employer.

 You may want to

 - Download the following material:

-- Use the IRS Withholding Calculator to figure your correct amount of federal income tax withholding.
-The calculator is particularly helpful if you've had too much or too little withheld in the past, your situation has changed, or you’re starting a new job.
+- Use the Tax Withholding Estimator to figure your correct amount of federal income tax withholding.
+The estimator is particularly helpful if you've had too much or too little withheld in the past, your situation has changed, or you’re starting a new job.

 What is a 2802C Letter?

 This letter is a self-correcting letter.
 The goal is to have you, as the taxpayer, self-correct.
-The W-4 calculator located on this site is an effective tool to help you determine your correct withholding amount.
+The Tax Withholding Estimator located on this site is an effective tool to help you determine your correct withholding amount.
 You don’t need to take any action with the IRS.
 Simply fill out another W-4 with the correct withholding and give to your employer.

 What happens if the IRS determines that I do not have adequate withholding?